Monday, March 23, 2026

 3.

 4. Youth is a precipice because you really don’t know, as a 16 year old, if you’re going to survive this life.
 And everything you do and experience is evidence for and to the contrary of this supposition; small things take on great weight.
 So the metaphor of a bird leaving the nest really makes sense: you are 18 and are on your decent downward towards the ground, having just jumped out the the nest, and you need to figure out how to fly before you hit the ground and die.
-Well into your 20s, you start to feel yourself flying and gliding along.
-But the stakes are real high when you’re young and on a precipice.
+Into your 20s, you start to feel yourself flying and gliding along.
+But the stakes are real high at first, when you’re young and on a precipice.

 Eating an orange for breakfast is always romantic.
 I had a toasted bun with honey on one side and jam on the other, and coffee, and then my oatmeal.
-I took my time and looked at the bare, clean apartment and the dull gold light on the walls.
+I took my time and looked at the bare, clean apartment and the dull morning-light on the walls.
 I listened to Up in Wolves; I had awoke with it in my head, clear and musical (that lyric guitar melody).
-I made it to class on time, despite my leisurely morning.

 Youth is a glaze of beauty and romance.
 Aging brings you in contact with reality, unglazed.
 This is good because reality is truthful and the beginning of love and the fear of God, but tragic because you feel disqualified from romance and beauty.
 Your experience of beauty & romance is partly extrinsic.
 I experience my sublime breakfast through an imagined spectator.
 If I am not beautiful, that spectator turns away, and I’m left with the bare facts of my existence: the actual foods I’m eating, what I am planning on doing today, what I am worth.